pretis/flexpret/README.md

 To set pins on the FlexPRET (e.g., to emulate external interrupts or communication protocols), refer to the [emulator client README.md](emulator/clients/README.md).

 ### Regression Test
-It is typically more helpful to run all tests at once.
+It is typically helpful to run all tests at once.
 Assuming the present working directory is `./flexpret/sdk`:

 ```
 cmake -B build && cd build && make && ctest